ChanglongLing/changlongling.github.io/_pages/about.md

 My current research topics include, but are not limited to:
 - **Automated and Sustainable Transportation**: Autonomous Vehicles for Public Transit, Transportation Decarbonization & Traffic Safety
 - **Digital Economy and Smart Cities**: Remote Work, Urban Sustainability, Transit-Oriented Development & Urban Networks
-- **Machine Learning and Causal Inference**: Causal Machine Learning, Explainability, (Spatial) Econometrics & Optimization
+- **Machine Learning and Causal Inference**: Explainable Artificial Intelligence, Causal Machine Learning, Spatial Econometrics & Statistical Inference

 I view planning as a collaborative endeavor and enjoy working with others to tackle real-world challenges.
 If you are interested in my work, feel free to reach out :)